ahlstromcj/seq66/README.md

             handling.
         *   Removed dead-code from the event-editor frame.
         *   Changing behavior of external live frames for more flexibility.
-    *   Version 0.97.1:
-        *   Fixed a bad bug in displaying Notes in the data & event panels in the pattern editor, caused by premature ... optimization. per issue #61.
-        *   Added working tempo-track code to Edit / Preferences / MIDI Clock.
-        *   Added exponential ramping of Event Panel events to the pattern LFO dialog.
-        *   Added the ability to move selected Event Panel events using the Left/Right arrow keys.
-        *   Improved the handling of sets and external live grids.
-        *   Updated documentation extensively.
-Optimized some images.
-        *   Stopped bootstrap --full-clean from removing Makefile.in files.
-    *   Version 0.97.0:
-        *   Added limited vertical zoom to the song editor (performance roll).
-            Still has vertical scroll issues.
-        *   Added more Preferences settings, enabled some that were not yet implemented.
-Upgraded the handling of the configuration files.
-            By default, the 'rc' file is always saved, in case ports change.
-        *   Added option "wrap-around" (for notes) to the 'usr' file.
-        *   Added option "lock-main-window" to the 'usr' file to prevent resizing the window.
-        *   Added code to show unlinked note events on the seqroll, the "u" key to remove them, and the "=" key to relink them.
-        *   Added more build information to --version and Help / Build Info.
-        *   Fixed drawing slot-button borders, drawn with no pattern color now.
-        *   Got auto-scaling of the slot button font working.
-        *   Implemented the Help / About links as per issue #21.
-        *   Added OpenSUSE INSTALL notes from the sivecj/Seq66 fork.
-        *   Improved the display and editing of tempo events, especially in the pattern editor.
-Also tightened handling of status values.
-        *   Can now copy/paste a pattern from one MIDI file to another.
-        *   Fixed minor bug in Import dialog handling.
-        *   Refactoring for SMF 0 reading and export.
-        *   Minor fix to flag changed tune (an asterisk).

     See the "NEWS" file for changes in earlier versions.